eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/_index.md

 {{% alert title="Info" %}} On Friday, 2023-03-03 we released our new [model lifecycle approach](automated_model_lifecycle/).
 With the update of the documentation the previous content of this page can be found in the section [Manual Vehicle Model Creation](manual_model_creation/) now.
 {{% /alert %}}

-A _Vehicle Model_ makes it possible to easily get vehicle data from the KUKSA Data Broker and to execute remote procedure calls over gRPC against _Vehicle Services_ and other _Vehicle Apps_.
+A _Vehicle Model_ makes it possible to easily get vehicle data from the KUKSA Databroker and to execute remote procedure calls over gRPC against _Vehicle Services_ and other _Vehicle Apps_.
 It is generated from the underlying semantic models based e.g. on the [COVESA Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/).
 The model is generated for a concrete programming language as a graph-based, strongly-typed, intellisense-enabled library providing vehicle abstraction "on code level".

 By default our app templates now generate the vehicle model during the devContainer initialization - managed by the Velocitas life cycle management.
 The respective VSS-based model source is referenced in the app manifest allowing to freely choose the model being used in your project.
 You will find more details about this in section [Automated Model Lifecycle](automated_model_lifecycle/).